wix-incubator/wixmedia-python/images.md

 width (mandatory)|Integer|The width constraint (pixels). height (mandatory)|Integer|The height constraint (pixels). quality (optional)|Integer (%)|The quality constraint if jpg.
-Values are between 0 and 100. ```default falue: 75``` align (optional)|string|The position pointing the place from which to start cropping  the picture (the cropping alignment). ``` default option: Central cropping.``` see values in the table below. us (optional)|float_float_float|The unshark mask, built from three values, described in the table below.
+Values are between 0 and 100. ```default falue: 75``` alignment (optional)|string|The position pointing the place from which to start cropping  the picture (the cropping alignment). ``` default option: Central cropping.``` see values in the table below. us (optional)|float_float_float|The unshark mask, built from three values, described in the table below.

-align optional values:
+alignment optional values:

 Value | Description
 ------|------------